Heritage - 20: Unlikely Hero, Suicidal Vagrant Comes up Trumps as a War Hero

 This was at Alam el Haifa, prior to the main battle of El Alamein, in Egypt.
 The vehicle was left in a German minefield near the then front line, close to positions occupied by Rommel's 90th Light Division (to the south of Qaret el Abd).
 A map case was left with the dead man showing fictitious British minefields.
 Rommel fell for the ruse and his tanks were bogged down in soft sand.

-Dupers and the duped...
-Erwin outfoxed by the devilishly devious Brits
+Dupers and duped...
+Erwin the 'Desert Fox' outfoxed by devilishly devious Brits

 A man's body was needed.
 To the point, he had to be deemed to have died out at sea from drowning and hypothermia; not only that, but he had to float ashore on a targeted Spanish beach with the tide.